Article

 In addition to payroll taxes, Arkansas employers are responsible for paying workers’ compensation, insurance that provides medical benefits and financial relief to injured employees while performing their jobs.

 Unlike most other states, Arkansas only needs to purchase workers’ compensation coverage when you have three or more employees in the state.
-Workers’ compensation can be purchased from a qualified commercial carrier.
-If you need help finding a provider, browse the Arkansas Workers’ Compensation Commission.
+There are exceptions so businesses are advised to check before hiring their first workers.

 Take note that your workers’ compensation insurance must comply with the state’s regulations for workers’ compensation.